In today’s Breastfeeding 101 post, I have broken down EVERYTHING there is to possibly know about… milk, boobs and breastfeeding as well as…

 - Bring your baby’s head close to your nipple by supporting your baby’s back rather than just the back of his head.

-- Check that your baby’s ear, shoulder and hip are aligned.
+- Check that your baby’s ear, shoulder and hip are aligned and that they have on arm above the breast and one below it.

 - He should then take a large portion of your areola into his mouth with his bottom lip and jaw covering most of it.
 Don’t panic if you see some areola as we all have different size babies and different size areola.

-- The latch, if correct, should feel like a slight tugging sensation and not be painful.
+If correct, the latch should feel like a slight tugging sensation and not be painful.

 6 Best Breastfeeding Positions

-Equally as important as getting a good latch is finding the best feeding position for you and your baby.
+Equally as important as getting a good latch is finding the best breastfeeding position for you and your baby.

 The position itself may determine whether you can establish a good latch or not.
 Some of the most common options are: